arinkulshi/LiverDiseaseMachineLearning/README.md

 Used machine learning algorithms such as Logistic Regression and Random Forest to predict the risk of patients developing cirhosis.

 Purpose:Over 31,000 people die from Liver Disease each year in the United States.
 Many of these diseases can be better predicted using lab values taken from a patients blood.
-Some of these lab values include ALT,AST, Albumin etc. Each of these terms and ranges have been written in the document "Common Diagnosis based on Liver Enzyme Levels"
+Some of these lab values include ALT,AST, Albumin etc. Each of these terms and ranges have been better explaind in the document "Common Diagnosis based on Liver Enzyme Levels"

 # Methods
  - Read LiverEnzymes DataSet and Import